 The attention to the audio in the game is excellent and probably the game's best aspect.
 Voice actors, ambient sounds, using the parabolic mic or the EMF reader.
 All of it.
 Even the music, while repetitious, is still well done.
 Aside from the focus on supernatural and boogiemen creatures, the audio pieces really tie this game together.
 Horror and supernatural are built on an ambiance, and as you steadily explore the houses and bodies, the sounds inside and out help to amp up the situation.
 Especially during any appearance of an enemy.

 I think HellSign has some outstanding pieces and I'm curious to see what a final, polished product will look like.
 The game looks good, even though it regularly recycled environments, but some odd visual hiccups still occur (especially during reloading).
 Once the game has been fleshed out and finished, I think it'll be a solid title that will interest many.Note: HellSign (Early Access) was reviewed on PC.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.